simonmichael/hledger/site/doc/1.9/hledger.md

                    0
 ```

-More precisely, the balance command shows the *change* to each account's
-balance caused by all (matched) postings.
-In the common case where you
-do not filter by date and your journal sets the correct opening
-balances, this is the same as the account's ending balance.

 By default, accounts are displayed hierarchically, with subaccounts
 indented below their parent.
 At each level of the tree, accounts are
-sorted by [account code](/manual.html#account-directive) if any, then by
+sorted by [account code](/manual.html#declaring-accounts) if any, then
-account name.
+by account name.
 Or with `-S/--sort-amount`, by their balance amount.

 "Boring" accounts, which contain a single interesting subaccount and no
 balance of their own, are elided into the following line for more
 compact output.
-(Not yet supported in tabular reports.)
+(Eg above, the "liabilities" account.)
 Use `--no-elide`
 to prevent this.

 Account balances are "inclusive" - they include the balances of any